-This identification passes many non-trivial tests: \begin{itemize} \item It is easy to see that acting on the highest weight state, we get the correct charges as in (\ref{psitouchargesexp}). \item For $N=1$ this reduces to one free boson representation studied before in section \ref{freebosonrep}. \item Furthermore, one can compute the eigenvalues of this operator in the vacuum representation using the explicit commutation relations of $\mathcal{W}_{1+\infty}$ directly as in \cite{Prochazka:2014gqa} and find an exact match with expectations at least up to level $6$. \item As one final check, one can determine $e_1$ and $f_1$ using $e_0, f_0$ and $\psi_3^{\mathcal{U}}$ and find
+which is exactly the same expression as (\ref{psi3tot}).
+This identification passes many further non-trivial tests: \begin{itemize} \item It is easy to see that acting on the highest weight state, we get the correct charges as in (\ref{psitouchargesexp}). \item For $N=1$ this reduces to one free boson representation studied before in section \ref{freebosonrep}. \item Furthermore, one can compute the eigenvalues of this operator in the vacuum representation using the explicit commutation relations of $\mathcal{W}_{1+\infty}$ directly as in \cite{Prochazka:2014gqa} and find an exact match with expectations at least up to level $6$. \item As one final check, one can determine $e_1$ and $f_1$ using $e_0, f_0$ and $\psi_3^{\mathcal{U}}$ and find

-and these are precisely the generators of Virasoro subalgebra of Yangian found in section \ref{secvirasoro}. \end{itemize} The only problem is that the representation of this operator on $N$ free bosons differs from the one constructed previously using the coproduct $\Delta_0$.
-We have
+and these are precisely the generators of Virasoro subalgebra of Yangian found in section \ref{secvirasoro}. \end{itemize} Note that is was necessary to use the correct coproduct (\ref{newcoproduct}).
+Had we used the naive version (\ref{delta0}) (which is not a homomorphism of algebras), we would have missed the last term in (\ref{psi3tou}) which is the main non-trivial ingredient of the map.

-The resolution of this apparent puzzle lies in the fact that we were are comparing the natural coproduct $\Delta_0$ constructed in $\mathcal{Y}$ and the coproduct in $\mathcal{W}_{1+\infty}$ studied in \cite{Prochazka:2014gqa} which are a priori two different coproducts.
-There is no reason for these two to be the same (although perhaps this would be the simplest thing to assume).
-Our map must preserve the associative algebra structure, but the coproducts do not necessarily need to match.
-In fact, in \cite{schifvas} the authors reached the same conclusion.
-We thus have a second coproduct, natural from the point of view of Miura transformation in $\mathcal{W}_{1+\infty}$, which on the generators of $\mathcal{Y}$ is